 Professor Lesy's books have been made into operas, plays, dance performances, and films.
 In 2007, the United States Artists Foundation named Professor Lesy its first Simon Fellow.
 In 2013, he was the recipient of a Guggenheim Foundation Fellowship.

-Literary journalism encompasses a variety of genres, including portrait/biography, memoir, and investigation of the social landscape.
-Literary journalism uses such devices as plot, character, and dialogue to tell true stories about a variety of real worlds.
+Literary Journalism encompasses a variety of genres,including portrait/biography,memoir,and investgation of the social landscape.
+Literary journalism uses such devices as plot, character, and diologue to tell true stories about a variety of real worlds.
 By combining evocation with analysis, immersion with investigation, literary journalism tries to reproduce the complex surfaces and depth of people, places, and events.
-Books to be read will include: The JOHN McPHEE READER, Dexter Filkin's THE FOREVER WAR, and Wilkerson's THE WARMTH OF OTHER SUNS.
-Students will be asked to produce weekly, non-fiction narratives based on encounters with local scenes, situations and people.
-Mid-term and Final writing projects will be based on the fieldwork and short, non-fiction narratives that students will produce, week after week.
+Books to be read will include: The JOHN McPHEE READER, Dexter Filkin's THE FOREVER WAR, and Mircea Eliade's COSMOS AND HISTORY.
+Students will be asked to produce weekly,non-fiction narratives based on encounters with local scenes, situations and people.
+Mid-term and Final writing projects will be based on the fieldwork and short, non-fiction narratives that students will produce,week after week.
 Fieldwork will demand initiative, patience, curiosity, empathy, and guts.
 The writing itself will have to be excellent.
-Core requirementts are: (1) Meeting weekly deadlines and (2) Being scrupulously well-read and well-prepared for class.
+Core requirements are: (1) Meeting weekly deadlines and (2) Being scrupulously well-read and well-prepared for class.

 This is a research course for intellectuals who are artists and artists who are intellectuals.
 The course has two goals.
 (First) To understand the Nineteen Twenties in America as an era whose excesses and preoccupations were nothing but a dance of death performed at the edge of a mass grave containing the bodies of seven million soldiers, and fifty million civilians, killed during the pandemic that followed the war.
 To carry-out their investigations, students will (1) sift through large collections of on-line archival photographs (for example: The Caufield and Shook Collection at the University of Louisville), and (2) read a variety of primary and secondary written sources (newspapers, novels, and biographies).
 (Second) To teach students how to find and use whatever array of primary written and visual documents they find to build image/text narratives that, like documentary films, tell true stories in artful and analytic ways.
 This course has no prerequisites.
 However, its Midterm and Final projects will require extensive and intensive, self-initiated research.
 Insight, intelligence, and curiosity will be rewarded.